deltorobarba/sciences/README.md

 <br>
 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/sciences_2000.png" alt="sciences">

 *My passion lies in applying classical machine learning, and quantum algorithms to astronomy and astrophysics.
 My long-term goal is to utilize quantum sensing with AI in exoplanet research or to uncover new insights in black hole complexity.
-For this, I'm analyzing various astrophysical objects with real data collected from scientific missions to find limit of current measurements.*
+I'm analyzing various astrophysical objects with real data collected from scientific missions to find limits of current measurements.*

 ## Exoplanets 🪐